Sainglend/tda-api-client/authREADME.md

 (2) Navigate to My Apps and Add a New App.
 During setup, you'll be asked for a name and a description.
 The important part here is the Callback URL.
 For first time setup, use **(https://127.0.0.1)**

-(3) Now that you've created your app, in My Apps, you'll see your Consumer Key for your app.
-You'll need to urlencode it for the next step, so visit https://www.url-encode-decode.com/ and enter your Consumer Key, and encode it.
+(3a) Now that you've created your app, in My Apps, you'll see your Consumer Key for your app.
+IF YOU ONLY PLAN TO MAKE UNAUTHENTICATED REQUESTS (like get market data), YOU CAN STOP HERE.
+The Consumer Key is also known as the apikey that you'll use for unauthenticated requests.

+(3b) If you are continuing because you want to make authenticated requests, you'll need to urlencode your Consumer Key for the next step, so visit https://www.url-encode-decode.com/ and enter your Consumer Key, and encode it.

 (4) At this point, the **Off3** link above will make sense.
 In your browser address bar, enter: https://auth.tdameritrade.com/auth?response_type=code&redirect_uri=https%3A%2F%2F127.0.0.1&client_id=EXAMPLE%40AMER.OAUTHAP except that you'd replace EXAMPLE with your URL ENCODED Consumer Key, so maybe that last part would look like client_id=23ALKFJ32LKJF2%40AMER.OAUTHAP